OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/grouping_components/parallel_group.rst

 by assigning the *min_procs* for each subsystem.
 It then adds any remaining processes to subsystems based on their weights, being careful not to exceed their specified *max_procs*, if any.

-If the  number of processes is less than the number of subsystems, or is less than the sum of the *min_procs* for all of the subsystems, then each subsystem, one at a time starting with the one with the highest *min_procs* or highest *proc_weight*, is allocated to the least loaded process.
+If the  number of processes is less than the number of subsystems then each subsystem, one at a time starting with the one with the highest *proc_weight*, is allocated to the least loaded process.
+An exception will be raised if any of the subsystems in this case have a *min_procs* value greater than 1.